kostasdak/gomvc/README.md

 This is a Golang package that can be used to build any MVC Web App connected to MySql database with just a few easy steps.
 `gomvc` package requires MySql Server up and running and a database ready to drive your web app.

+* Loads config file `config.yaml`
+* Connect to MySql database
+* Write code to initialize your Models, Controllers and Views (text/template files)
+* Start your server
+* Enjoy

 ## Installation